-The world is anxiously waiting for revolutionary change as Joe Biden, the 46th President of the United States and Vice President Kamala Harris prepare to make history.
+The world is anxiously waiting for revolutionary change as Joe Biden, the 46th President of the United States, and Vice President Kamala Harris prepare to make history.
 Topics of interest focus on how the Biden-Harris administration will deal with the impacts and consequences of the nation’s intellectual property (IP) law and policies.

-Overall, the community’s consensus sees the next four years highlighting the Biden-Harris administration’s effort to improve U.S. IP policies at home and abroad contributing to America’s economic recovery.
+Overall, the community’s consensus sees the next four years highlighting the Biden-Harris administration’s effort to improve U.S. IP policies at home and abroad, contributing to America’s economic recovery.

-Challenges for the U.S. How Will Harris Influence IP Law in the Biden Administration? – The Diplomat
+Challenges for the U.S. – How Will Harris Influence IP Law in the Biden Administration? – The Diplomat

-As a sponsor of the DEFEND ACT during her tenure as Attorney General of California, Harris legally pursued producers in India and China for IP violations based on fair-trade and law-abiding principles.
+As a sponsor of the DEFEND ACT during her tenure as Attorney General of California, Harris legally pursued producers in India and China for IP violations based on fair trade and law-abiding principles.
 In her current position as U.S. Vice President, there is no doubt that her influence will carry both inspiration and encouragement for patents filed in the United States.

-The certainty of the Biden-Harris administration’s views on IP law and policies will focus on leveling the playing field for American enterprises and research organizations looking to gain a fair share to the supply markets.
+The certainty of the Biden-Harris administration’s views on IP law and policies will focus on leveling the playing field for American enterprises and research organizations looking to gain a fair share of the supply markets.

-Ruling on Technological Policies Gina Raimondo pledges tough line on China – The Washington Post
+Ruling on Technological Policies – Gina Raimondo pledges tough line on China – The Washington Post

 China is the target in this article, charged with intellectual theft and misuse of patents with the intent to use stolen technology as a source to spy on other nations.
-Historically, the United States has held the number one position globally for filing the most international patents comprised of technological advancements, making it a primary targeted.
+Historically, the United States has held the number one position globally for filing the most international patents comprised of technological advancements, making it a primary target.

-Foreign Competitor Enforcement Biden’s Commerce Pick Vows to Combat China and Climate Change – The New York Times (nytimes.com)
+Foreign Competitor Enforcement – Biden’s Commerce Pick Vows to Combat China and Climate Change – The New York Times (nytimes.com)

 IPWatchdog – The article mentions the disarray in the U.S. patent process.
 Brian Pomper, Executive Director of the Innovation Alliance, sent a letter to President-elect Biden and Vice President-elect Harris outlining the need to support patent rights to meet enforcement challenges brought on by foreign competitors.

-Beyond US Borders Biden must do better than Trump’s tariffs in challenging China on intellectual property | The Hill
+Beyond the U.S. Borders – Biden must do better than Trump’s tariffs in challenging China on intellectual property | The Hill

 The Hill – Marc L. Busch, Karl F. Landegger Professor of International Business Diplomacy at the Walsh School of Foreign Service, Georgetown University, addressed two IP concerns associated with the forced-technology transfer through joint-venture and government subsidies funding research and development.

 China was accused of forcing businesses to hand over their intellectual property to access their market.
-China then claimed the technology benefiting from the production and sale.
+China then claimed the technology benefited from production and sale.
 Developing a legal partnership is a business strategy that allows the patent holder to sell or license the intellectual property rights to an authorized party for a specified duration and receipt of payment, royalties, or fees.

 Busch suggested it may be a viable solution for new or existing patent holders to participate in secondary market spillovers as the concept offers economic benefits while spearheading new market patent developments.

-Trade Secrets at Home Biden Plans to Ban Noncompete, No-Poaching Clauses (shrm.org)
+Trade Secrets at Home – Biden Plans to Ban Noncompete, No-Poaching Clauses (shrm.org)

 SHRM – Society of Human Resource Management responded to an issue closer to home for U.S. employers and its workforce.
 President Biden’s platform included eliminating or at least minimizing employee non-compete clauses and no-poaching agreements.

 Employer IP practices came into play as standard employment clauses and agreements to legally deter employees from sharing company information or competitors from soliciting employees to obtain trade secrets or data.
-Over time, employment IP protection took on a broader role that interfered with workers’ rights to seek other employment in similar industries.
+However, over time, employment IP protection took on a broader role that interfered with workers’ rights to seek other employment in similar industries.

 Employers could secure and protect patented investments by detailing the IP clauses and agreements to guard new technology, confidential information, trade secrets, inventions, or brand data.